microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0-beta/Update-MgEntitlementManagementSetting.md

 # Update-MgEntitlementManagementSetting

 ## SYNOPSIS
-Represents the settings that control the behavior of Azure AD entitlement management.
+Update the navigation property settings in identityGovernance

 ## SYNTAX